HL7/davinci-dtr/src/pagecontent/specification__behaviors__requesting_additional_information_from_the_user.md

 When `item`s meet the conditions stated above, they SHALL be presented to the user for their input.

 #### Structured Data Capture
 Payers may have requirements on how questions are presented to users.
 To allow for this, payers MAY supply Questionnaire resources that conform to the [Advanced Rendering Questionnaire Profile](http://build.fhir.org/ig/HL7/sdc/sdc-questionnaire-render.html) as defined in Structure Data Capture.

-The DTR application SHALL use the `rendering-style` and `rendering-xhtml` properties provided if the `rendering-styleSensitive` extension property is `true`.
+The purpose of this extension is to indicate that it is not SAFE to render the form if the styles indicated in the questionnaire are not followed.
+If the system is not capable of rendering the form as the questionnaire dictates, then it cannot display the form.
+Note the use of this flag should be extremely rare in DTR applications.

 If the `rendering-styleSensitive` extension property is not present or `false` the DTR application SHOULD use `rendering-style` and `rendering-xhtml` properties.

 #### Rendering Questionnaire items without specified styles
 Payers are not required to provide Questionnaires that conform to the Advanced Rendering Questionnaire Profile.
 When a Questionnaire is provided that does not conform to this profile, it is at the discretion of the DTR application to chose a reasonable presentation of the questions that require user input.
 The DTR application SHALL use the appropriate input mechanism depending on the `item.type`.
 Additionally, when working with a FHIR R4 Questionnaire, the DTR application SHALL support `item.answerValueSet` , `item.answerOption` and `item.initial` if provided.
 When working with a FHIR STU3 Questionnaire, the DTR application SHALL support `item.options` , `item.option` and `item.initial[x]` if provided.